 Automatic access control system

-Careful selection of cleaning staff and security guards
+Careful selection of cleaning staff and security staff

 Written access regulations

-Access card for access to a data center room
+Access card for entering a data center room

 Building security